 In contrast, Higgins (1977) observed no difference in evaluativity between the subject and object position.
-(Like the others, he does not test for evaluativity in any other adjectival construction, although he did expand his stimuli to include relative and extreme adjectives, like obese.)
-But his method departs from the Bierwisch Test: instead of asking about the meaning of a sentence, he asks about its acceptability (whether it "sounds right") in contexts in which the evaluativity is implausible, e.g. for sentences like A feather is heavier than a snowflake.
+(Like the others, he did not test for evaluativity in any other adjectival construction, although he did expand his stimuli to include relative and extreme adjectives, like obese.)
+However, his method departs from the Bierwisch Test: instead of asking about the meaning of a sentence, he asks about its acceptability (whether it 'sounds right') in contexts in which the evaluativity is implausible, e.g. for sentences like A feather is heavier than a snowflake.
 In every case, judgments of acceptability relied on the subjects' world knowledge in addition to their linguistic knowledge.
-It therefore seems reasonable to attribute the contrast between his results and the others' to the fact that others used some version of the Bierwisch Test, while Higgins tested for evaluativity by seeing which constructions were (in)compatible with contextually insensitive real world knowledge of evaluative properties.
+It therefore seems reasonable to attribute the contrast between his results and those of the others to the fact that the others used some version of the Bierwisch Test, while Higgins tested for evaluativity by seeing which constructions were (in)compatible with contextually insensitive real world knowledge of evaluative properties.

 Getting back to the present study: the results of Experiments 1 and 2 suggest that participants consider the subjects of comparatives to be evaluative, in contrast to the objects of comparatives and even to (either argument of) equative constructions.
-These results directly contradict intuitions reported in the linguistics literature and run up against theories designed to predict those intuitions.18 They do, however, seem to replicate some limited previous experiments in the psychology literature - in particular those in Piaget (1928), Clark (1969a,b, 1972) and Flores D'Arcais (1970) - but arguably only those running some experimental variant of the Bierwisch Test.
+These results directly contradict intuitions reported in the linguistics literature and run up against theories designed to predict those intuitions.
+They do, however, seem to replicate some limited previous experiments in the psychology literature - in particular those in Piaget (1928), Clark (1969a,b), Flores D'Arcais (1970), and Clark (1972) - but arguably only those running some experimental variant of the Bierwisch Test.

 What accounts for this surprising result?
-On one hand, it's possible that the reported intuitions - although widespread - are mistaken.
-On the other hand, it's possible that the Bierwisch Test, at least in the context of the comparative construction, does not appropriately target evaluativity.
+On one hand, it is possible that the reported intuitions - although widespread - are mistaken.
+On the other hand, it is possible that the Bierwisch Test, at least in the context of the comparative construction, does not appropriately target evaluativity.
 In what follows, we present a hypothesis along the lines of this second possibility; in particular, that participants in Experiments 1 and 2 judged the subjects of comparatives to be evaluative because they interpreted comparatives - but not equatives - as creating a context in which the most salient contextual standard is the measure of the individual denoted by the object.
-Subjects necessarily exceed this measure in comparatives (which encode the > relation), but not in equatives (which encode the \geq relation).
-Accordingly, the subject positions of comparatives are thus judged to be evaluative, but with respect to the object argument, not some other contextual standard.
-Experiment 3 was designed to directly test this hypothesis, which we expand upon below.
+Subjects necessarily exceed this measure in